pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 974 Architecture Changes

+In the work, we need to implement important architectural changes in some micro-services, this things be a challenge.

 ##### Day 973 Android Design Patterns

 The Android Development is good, I think that I can take some concepts that use and